seqscope/cartloader/docs/installation.md

 # Installation Guide

-This is an instruction to set up the required environment, and install dependencies and `CartLoader`.
+This guide explains how to set up the required environment and install dependencies and `CartLoader`.

 ---